Cks1304/SRM-cgpa-calculator/README.md

 3. **Removing Semesters:** If needed, use the "Remove Last Semester" button.
 4. **CGPA Calculation (CGPA Calculator):** After entering GPAs for all added semesters, click the "Calculate CGPA" button to view your CGPA.

-## Support and Feedback

-For any questions, feedback, or assistance, please contact us at [srmguide23@gmail.com](mailto:srmguide23@gmail.com).